WolffRuoff/CPPT-VRClimbing/README.md

 - Sounds: Contains any sound effects we use
 - TextMesh Pro: Contains the assets TextMeshPro uses
 - XR: Contains functionality for XR gameplay

+### Documentation
+- BannerImage.png: Screenshot of Game
+- WrittenDescription.pdf: Provides instructions on how to play and designs decisions used in creating the game
+- OverviewAndPermission.pdf: Single Paragraph overview with permission to add our names on the website
+- BannerGIF.gif

 ## Instructions for setting up the project
 1. Install the Unity editor 2020.3.33f1